petulla/readroper/README.md

 Installation
 ------------

-Soon, you can install the released version of readroper from [CRAN](https://CRAN.R-project.org) with:
+You can install the released version of readroper from [CRAN](https://CRAN.R-project.org) with:

 ``` r
 install.packages("readroper")
 ```

-Until then, get the development version from [GitHub](https://github.com/) with:
+The development version from [GitHub](https://github.com/) is installed with:

 ``` r
 # install.packages("devtools")